coookies369/FlashlightBatteryTweak/Thunderstore/README.md

 # Flashlight Battery Tweak

-This mod aims to make flashlights less annoying to use maybe.
+This mod aims to make flashlight usage more interesting.
 Flashlights usually drain at a constant rate, which means the best way to use them is to breifly flick them on and then off again to see what's in front of you.
-This mod adds a "burst" of energy consumption every time the flashlight is turned on, and decreases the consumption rate of power slightly to compensate.
+This mod adds a "burst" of energy consumption every time the flashlight is turned on, but decreases the power consumption rate slightly to compensate.

 ## Configs